This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Buying Seoul Baseball tickets / KBO tickets

-We recently attended a baseball game at Jamsil Baseball Stadium in Seoul in 2023 – Doosan Bears vs Samsung Lions
+We recently attended a baseball game at Jamsil Baseball Stadium in Seoul – Doosan Bears vs Samsung Lions.

 Many of these online baseball ticket sellers and sites also require you to create an account / log-in which is easier said than done when you don’t have a Korean based address.